-\cite{Zou2006a} was the first to propose the usage of specific weights for each variable on LASSO penalization as a way to increase the model flexibility.
+\cite{Zou2006a} was the first to propose the usage of adaptive weights for each variable on the LASSO penalization as a way to increase the model flexibility and correct the estimator bias.
 This idea, generally known as the adaptive idea, was then extended to other penalizations.
-The weights of the adaptive idea are typically defined in the literature based on the results of nonpenalized models.
-This definition is a key step for the demonstration of the oracle properties of the estimators \citep{Fan2001c}, but it is restrictive in the sense that limits the usage of adaptive penalizations just to the case in which solving a nonpenalized model is a feasible first step.
-This approach, focused on the oracle properties under low-dimensional scenarios is observed in \cite{Nardi2008} for the adaptive group lasso, \cite{Ghosh2011} for an adaptive elastic net, \cite{Ciuperca2019a} for the adaptive group LASSO in QR, \cite{Ciuperca2017a} for the adaptive fused LASSO in QR, \cite{Wu2009a} for the adaptive LASSO and scad penalizations in QR, and \cite{Zhao2014a} for an adaptive hierarchical LASSO in QR among others.
-It is interesting to remark especially the work developed in \cite{Poignard2018a}, in which an adaptive sparse group LASSO estimator suitable for low-dimensional scenarios (with n>p) is proposed, studying its theoretical properties for a set of general convex loss functions.
+The weights of the adaptive idea are defined in the literature based on an initial $\sqrt{n}$-consistent estimator.
+Typically, this is the result of a nonpenalized model.
+This definition is a key step for the demonstration of the oracle property of the estimators (in the sense of \cite{Fan2001}), but it is also restrictive, as it limits the usage of adaptive penalizations just to the situations in which solving a nonpenalized model is a feasible first step.
+This approach, focused on the oracle property under asymptotic, or even double asymptotic frameworks is observed in \cite{Nardi2008} for the adaptive group LASSO, \cite{Ghosh2011} for an adaptive elastic net, \cite{Ciuperca2019} for the adaptive group LASSO in QR, \cite{Ciuperca2017} for the adaptive fused LASSO in QR, \cite{Wu2009} for the adaptive LASSO and SCAD penalizations in QR, and \cite{Zhao2014} for an adaptive hierarchical LASSO in QR among others.
+It is especially interesting to remark the work developed by \cite{Poignard2018}, in which an adaptive sparse group LASSO estimator suitable for low dimensional scenarios (with $n>p$) is proposed, studying its theoretical properties for a set of general convex loss functions.

 The main contribution of this work lies here.
-An adaptive sparse group lasso (ASGL) for quantile regression estimator is defined, working specially on enabling the usage of the ASGL estimator in high-dimensional scenarios (with $p\gg n$).
-In order to achieve this objective, four alternatives for the weight calculation are proposed.
-It is worth noting that these weight calculation alternatives can be used no only in the case of the ASGL estimator, but also in the rest of the adaptive-based estimators available in the literature.
-The performance of this alternatives is also studied in the case of low-dimensional scenarios, making the proposed work a good alternative for both high-dimensional and low-dimensional problems.
+An adaptive sparse group LASSO (ASGL) for quantile regression estimator is defined, working especially on enabling the usage of the ASGL estimator in high dimensional scenarios (with $p\gg n$).
+In order to achieve this objective, four alternatives for the weight calculation step are proposed.
+It is worth noting that these weight calculation alternatives can be used not only in the case of the ASGL estimator, but also in the rest of the adaptive-based estimators available in the literature.
+The performance of these alternatives is also studied in the case of low dimensional scenarios, making the proposed work a good alternative for both high dimensional and low dimensional problems.